Going for a job interview is never easy. But some questions come up time and time again that seasoned professionals need to have an answer to.

 Lifestyle blogger, Amanda Abella, says that any weaknesses you mention should be appropriate to the company you are applying to.
 It turns out that businesses don’t care about your weaknesses in the interview questions.
 They’re interested in your weaknesses when it comes to doing the job.

 For instance, if you’re applying for a clerical position at a finance firm, it probably isn’t all that relevant to tell the hiring manager that you struggle with confidence when speaking in front of large numbers of people.
 Chances are, that won’t be a part of your role.

 From a professional point of view, she says, it’s also a good idea to avoid going into detail about personal dramas.
-Hiring managers know that everybody has their own personal issues, but they usually don’t want to hear about them.
+Hiring managers know that everybody has their issues, but they usually don’t want to hear about them.
 It’s not work-related, and it’s not very professional.